How will study period 1 in 2022 be conducted?

 How is Luleå University of Technology handling the situation?

 Luleå university of Technology is monitoring the situation and following the information and recommendations issued by the Public Health Agency of Sweden, the Swedish Ministry for Foreign Affairs (MFA) and the Swedish Civil Contingencies Agency.
-These authorities are continuously updating their information and recommendations.
-Find out more about the university's general recommendations on COVID-19.

 I feel worried about staying in the staff room, where many gather at the same time?